 Letters for faculty in their fourth year and beyond should be even more detailed and clearly specify areas where the candidate needs improvement.

 The materials to be included in the file for 2nd, 3rd and 5th year reappointments are dependent upon unit guidelines.
 The file for the fourth year review must be in the format required for a tenure file and contain the same materials except for the transmittal form and external reviewer letters.
 The faculty review should be in greater depth than for other years and the faculty should consider what the candidate needs to do to ensure a favorable tenure decision two years later.
-The entire file must be submitted to the Dean's office with the reappointment letter using the college promotion and tenure online system.
+The entire file must be submitted to the Dean's Office with the reappointment letter using the college promotion and tenure online system.